 “Extraction” cases are commonplace in the orthodontic world.
 In most cases, they only involve the removal of back teeth (usually bicuspids), often in right/left pairs.

 An example that involves front teeth.

-This animation illustrates a case where a single crowded front tooth is extracted, and then the remaining 3 incisors are realigned into the space formerly occupied by all 4.
+Instead of using that approach, our animation for this section illustrates a case where a single crowded front tooth is extracted, and then the remaining 3 incisors are realigned into the space formerly occupied by all 4.

 When this method is used, it almost always involves the realignment of lower front teeth.
-And yes, the patient will end up only having 3 lower incisors (positioned in a space that's normally occupied by 4).
-But the vast majority of people who see this smile will never notice.
+And yes, the patient will end up only having 3 lower incisors (positioned in a space that’s normally occupied by 4).
+But the vast majority of people who see this person’s smile will never notice that anomaly.

 E) Rotated teeth can be realigned with removable braces.

 It’s usually best suited for cases where the teeth have a rotation that’s less than 20 degrees from normal.